Solar thermal collector: Flat plate collectors

 Flat-plate collectors are the most common solar thermal technology in Europe.
-They consist of an (1) enclosure containing (2) a dark-colored absorber plate with fluid circulation passageways, and (3) a transparent cover to allow transmission of solar energy into the enclosure.
-The sides and back of the enclosure are typically insulated to reduce heat loss to the ambient.
+They consist of (1) an enclosure containing (2) a dark-colored absorber plate with fluid circulation passageways, and (3) a transparent cover to allow transmission of solar energy into the enclosure.
+The sides and back of the enclosure are typically insulated to reduce heat loss to their surroundings.
 A heat transfer fluid is circulated through the absorber's fluid passageways to remove heat from the solar collector.
 The circulation fluid in tropical and sub-tropical climates is typically water.
 In climates where freezing is likely, a heat transfer fluid similar to an automotive antifreeze solution may be used instead of water, or in a mixture with water.
 If a heat transfer fluid is used, a heat exchanger is typically employed to transfer heat from the solar collector fluid to a hot water storage tank.
 The most common absorber design consists of copper tubing joined to a high conductivity metal sheet (copper or aluminum).
 A dark coating is applied to the sun-facing side of the absorber assembly to increase its absorption of solar energy.
 A common absorber coating is black enamel paint.

 In higher performance solar collector designs, the transparent cover is tempered soda-lime glass having reduced iron oxide content same as for photovoltaic solar panels.
 The glass may also have a stippling pattern and one or two anti-reflective coatings to further enhance transparency.
 The absorber coating is typically a selective coating, where selective stands for having the special optical property to combine high absorption in the visible part of the electromagnetic spectrum coupled to low emittance in the infrared one.
 This creates a selective surface, which reduces black body energy emission from the absorber and improves performance.
 Piping can be laser or ultrasound welded to the absorber sheet to reduce damage to the selective coating, which is typically applied prior to joining to large coils in a roll-to-roll process.